MicrosoftDocs/cpp-docs/docs/mfc/reference/add-interface-definition-library-mfc-property-wizard.md

 - **Default property**

   This selection is available only for MFC dispinterface.
 Sets this property as the default for the interface.
-An interface can have only one default property; once you specify the default property, for any other properties you add to the interface, this box is unavailable.
+An interface can have only one default property.
+Once you specify the default property, for any other properties you add to the interface, this box is unavailable.

 - **Parameters**